 When it comes to the hardware, aka: the indoor bike trainer itself, there are really two options to choose from – the smart and non-smart trainer.
 The non-smart trainer is often referred to as a classic or dumb trainer due to its lack of built-in technology.
 Similar to today's smart phones, the intelligence of the trainer is directly linked to technological functionality.

 For the sake of this piece, let's define a smart trainer as one that controls the resistance of a bike trainer via technology, whether that be software or a cycling computer like the PowerTap Joule GPS+.
 With a smart trainer,workouts can be easily modified at the touch of a button.
 Smart trainers also provide incredibly useful data, including power data.
-For example our Phantom 5 stationary bike, Magnus, Hammer and PowerSync trainers all provide power data thanks to integrated PowerTap technology.
-Of course, all this technology comes at a price.

 The opposite can be said for a classic trainer, since it lacks these capabilities.
 It simply attaches to your bike and uses a resistance curve paired with a resistance unit to provide that road-like feel.
 For riders not looking to invest big dollars in a smart trainer, simple modifications can be added to a classic style turbo trainer.
 For example, a speed/cadence sensor can be added to the bicycle to provide speed data.
 With this speed data, compatible training programs can calculate estimated power data.
 A simple speed to power conversion turns any dumb trainer into a power-producing trainer, unlocking a plethora of new training data perhaps previously unknown to the rider.
 This data is not as accurate as those produced by a smart trainer, but it's a great place to start.